 If the quantity, quality, or availability of the essential features of the area of designated critical habitat are reduced, we ask if those reductions are likely to be sufficient to reduce the value of the designated critical habitat for the conservation of listed species in the action area.
 In this step of our assessment, we combine information about the contribution of essential features of critical habitat that give the designated area value for the conservation of listed species, to the critical habitat's value to conservation of the listed species in the action area, given the physical, chemical, biotic, and ecological processes that produce and maintain those essential features in the action area.
-We use the value of those areas of designated critical habitat that occur in the action area has limited current value or potential value for the conservation of listed species, then that limited value is our point of reference for our assessment.
+We use the value of those areas of designated critical habitat that occur in the action area as our point of reference for this comparison.
+For example, if the critical habitat in the action area has limited current value or potential value for the conservation of listed species, then that limited value is our point of reference for our assessment.

 If the value of designated critical habitat in an action area is reduced, the final step in our analyses ask if those reductions are likely to be sufficient to reduce the value of the entire critical habitat designation.
 In this step of our assessment, we combine information about the essential features of critical habitat that are likely to experience changes in quantity, quality, and availability given exposure to an action with information on the physical, chemical, biotic, and ecological processes that produce and maintain those constituent elements in the action area.
 We use the conservation value of the entire designated critical habitat as our point of reference for this comparison.
-For example, if the designated critical habitat has limited current value or potential value for the conservation of the listed species that limited value is our point of reference for reference for our assessment.
+For example, if the designated critical habitat has limited current value or potential value for the conservation of the listed species that limited value is our point of reference for our assessment.